premchander-revature/interviewquestions/DDL.md

 ------

-29.Let us consider the following schema below
+29.Let us consider the following schema below:

 STUDENTS(sub_code, dep_name, location_id, city);

-Which code snippet will modify the STUDENTS table and add an address column with the data type `VARCHAR2(100)`?
+Which of the following code snippet will modify the STUDENTS table and add an address column with the data type `VARCHAR2(100)`?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/medium%20(2).svg)